kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 	APIVersion *string `json:apiVersion,omitempty`

 	// Kind for the runtime, which must be TrainingRuntime or ClusterTrainingRuntime.
-	// Defaults to the TrainingRuntime.
+	// Defaults to the ClusterTrainingRuntime.
 	Kind *string `json:"kind,omitempty"`
 }